15 Best Art Therapy Prompts for Anxiety You Can Start Today

 4. Before and After Anxiety Art

-Why it works: This acknowledges the pain while also creating a visual goal for your nervous system to move toward.
+Why it works: Acknowledges the pain while creating a visual goal for your nervous system to move toward.

 Materials: Paper divided in half, any art materials